 Additionally, you can configure a custom campaign test URL which will direct you to the page the campaign targets and display the campaign experience when you clickfor that experience.

-- Log into Evergage with Campaign Author or higher permissions
+- Log into Interaction Studio with Campaign Author or higher permissions

 - Click CAMPAIGNS